Namely, some reasons have been listed below.

-2. In order to prevent fake Kobe beef (restaurants that falsely and usually purposely label their beef as “Kobe beef” on the menu, when it, in fact, is not) the Kobe Beef Marketing & Distribution Promotion Association announced that they would start investigating restaurants to see which ones were serving real Kobe beef.
-Because of this, many restaurants that were not serving real Kobe beef and deceiving their customers, have in a panic started to take action into getting ahold of real Kobe beef.
+2. In order to prevent fake Kobe beef (restaurants that falsely and usually purposely label their beef as “Kobe beef” on the menu, when it, in fact, is not) the Kobe Beef Marketing & Distribution Promotion Association announced an investigation into restaurants to check to see which restaurants were serving real Kobe beef.
+Because of this, many restaurants that were not serving real Kobe beef, and deceiving their customers, have in a panic started to take action into getting ahold of real Kobe beef.
 For this reason, despite the declining availability of Kobe beef, demand has increased, as more and more vendors in Japan are purchasing it.

 The two reasons listed above are two big reasons why the prices of Kobe beef have gone up.

 There was a restaurant in Kobe, Japan that closed down because it was discovered to have been serving wagyu that was not Kobe beef (though it was advertised as such).